-At Stencil Stop, we’re down to create any stencil a customer requests - it’s why we get all sorts of crazy images and designs.
-Often, customers want stencils of people’s faces.
+At Stencil Stop we’re down to create any stencil a customer requests.
+And often, customers want stencils of people’s faces.

 8 Steps for Designing a Face Stencil

 1. Select an image and import it into Adobe Photoshop.

 The Weeknd’s album After Hours was released last week.
 We’ll use the album cover.

 Typically, a photo that makes for a good stencil has the following qualities:

 - Contrast between background and foreground